The Psychology of Flow

 The environment assists in blocking unneeded stimuli.
 When engaged in demanding tasks, we easily block competing bids for our attention.
 We can create these environments by turning off our phones, shutting out door, and structuring time to perform demanding tasks.
 Just as stiff competition requires a different state of being, so does mind work.
 If we want to delve deeper, past the shallowness of emails and busy work, we must escape distractions.
 We can enter flow states of being in activities of the mind.

 Skilled practitioners learn to escape distraction no matter what the environment, they focus attention on all activities.
 They quickly translate ordinary moments of living into flow experiences.
 Csikszentmihalyi refers to these people as autotelic.
 They experience flow at work, at home, with others, and when alone.
 (1997, p.
 101).
 They pay attention to life, investing attention in small moments of beauty; they feel the cool water, hear the sounds of a bird and see the colors of a sunset.
-The little moments give great nuggets of worth to their lives, drawing attention away from the annoyances and worries and focusing on the rejuvenating moments of living.
+These moments have great worth, drawing attention away from the annoyances and worries to focus on the small spectacular miracles.

-The little moments give great nuggets of worth to their lives, drawing attention away from the annoyances and worries and focusing on the rejuvenating moments of living.
+"These moments have great worth, drawing attention away from the annoyances and worries to focus on the small spectacular miracles."

 Flow experiences provide the flashes of intense living against this dull background. (p.
 31)